 Since finishing school, he has dedicated himself full-time to stand-up comedy and has performed at the World Famous Comedy Store, Flappers, and other venues around the Los Angeles area.
 Much of his material derives from his unique life experiences, especially growing up as a vegetarian since birth that has NEVER eaten any meat, chicken, fish, or eggs.
 To learn more about his vegetarian upbringing and to see some of his favorite vegan recipes visit www.VeggieSoulFood.com.

-As an actor, Londale has appeared on Chelsea Lately and The Tonight Show as well as national commercials for Mini Cooper, State Farm, and Footlocker and he was recently the face of the HP/Intel campaign.
-He has also been training at the Upright Citizens Brigade since the end of 2012 and is not only honored to be a recipient of the UCB Diversity Scholarship, but is excited for you to see him every week at UCB on Harold Night with his new team ROCOCO.
-He is also an actor on the UCB Maude Team BOMBARDIERwhere they put up a brand new half hour sketch comedy show every 4th Wednesday on Maude Night at UCB Sunset.
-When he's not at UCB you can catch him performing at indie shows with his all black male improv team PHI BETA NEGRO.
+As an actor, Londale has appeared on severalsitcoms (2 Broke Girls, Comedy Bang!
+Bang!, K.C.Undercover, Hulu's Future Man and more) as well as national commercials for Mini Cooper, State Farm, and Footlocker and he was also the face of the HP/Intel campaign.
+He has been training at the Upright Citizens Brigade since the end of 2012, where he had been a recipient of the UCB Diversity Scholarship and is now honored to be a member of the UCB Diversity Committee.
+He also enjoyed 3 amazing years on Harold Night at UCB with his team ROCOCO and 2 years on Maude Nightasan actor on the Maude Team BOMBARDIER.
+When he's not at UCB you can catch him performing stand up around LA or doing a rare performance with his all black male improv team PHI BETA NEGRO.
 He was also a performer in the CBS Diversity Showcase 2016.

 Londale spent the summers of 2011 and 2012 doing volunteer work in Tanzania with the Karimu Foundation, working with the community of Bacho Village to help rebuild schools, develop theatre projects with the students, and more.
 His experiences in East Africa have been life-changing and he looks forward to the time when his comedy can bring laughter to people all over the world.